Your Stats πŸ“Š

 πŸ’‘ Why it matters

 Fewer putts = lower scores.
-Every putt you eliminate is a stroke saved.
-Tour pros average around 28–29 putts per round.
-You're right there.
+Every putt eliminated is a stroke saved.
+Putts per round is the direct connection between green performance and scorecard.

 πŸ“Š Your data says